TheGoodlike13/liberty_or_death/README.md

 seem very configuration-like.
 Oh well.
 Maybe if you do something you don't have to change it.
 Whatever.

+    sudo ktutil

-We're using 'sudo ktutil' which seems to rob the terminal of its control, somehow.
+This robs the terminal of its control, somehow.
 Anyway, I almost forget 'sudo' *again*.
 Thanks guide.
-I enter these commands:

-'add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes256-cts-hmac-sha1-96'
+    add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes256-cts-hmac-sha1-96

-'add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes128-cts-hmac-sha1-96'
+    add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes128-cts-hmac-sha1-96

 They might seem like they're exactly the same, but actually one of them is 'aes256' and the other is 'aes128'.
 They seem to relate to the keys printed by 'getprinc goodlike' earlier.
 Some kind of encrypted shenanigans.

 I think it's safe to say that 'ktutil' is a builder.
 We called #addEntry twice and now we need to call #build.
-Like this: 'wkt goodlike.keytab'.
+Like this:

+    wkt goodlike.keytab

 This builds the file in working directory, I guess.
+Then we enter

+    q

-Then we enter 'q' to escape ktutil's grasp.
+to escape ktutil's grasp.

-Hey guess what!
-I forgot 'sudo' on the next command again! 'sudo klist -kte goodlike.keytab' prints the shizz.
+Hey, guess what!
+I forgot 'sudo' on the next command again!

+    sudo klist -kte goodlike.keytab

+prints the shizz.
 As expected.

-'sudo kinit -k -t goodlike.keytab goodlike' also works, although prints nothing.
+    sudo kinit -k -t goodlike.keytab goodlike

+Works, although prints nothing.

+    sudo klist

-'sudo klist' shows information.
+Shows information.
 What the guide people didn't expect is that I would run it *before* 'sudo kinit' as well as *after*.
 Thus being able to see the difference and determining that calling 'sudo kinit' also refreshes the ticket.
 Using the keytab file instead meant I didn't have to use the password.
 Which makes perfect sense.
 So if somebody is calling 'sudo kinit' logic, but like a client, they can use the keytab file instead of a password.
 I wonder if we can hook this damn file to Liberty somehow, that'd be amazing.

 Things have started to calm down, so I reviewed some of the process so far.
 Turns out that I had misspelled 'kadmin/admin' as 'kadmin/kadmin' (can you blame me) when running the 'sudo kadmin' program too.
 This explains why it didn't work.
 It doesn't explain how it's supposed to work, because I tried the **ONLY** password I used in **EVERY** circumstance and it still was wrong.
 Fuck it.
 I'll just hack away with 'sudo kadmin.local' like a pleb.
 If I even need to do anything else anymore.

 Now, before we return to [#spnego_sad](#spnego_sad) or any similar resource, let's try to just hook normal authentication through Kerberos.
 That seems like a logical idea.
 Particularly with our track record, if something doesn't work, I'd like to flush it out now rather than getting distracted for a week again.

 First non-IBM page I encounter is [#open_your_heart](#open_your_heart).
 It seems to relate specifically to some sort of *open* implementation of liberty.
-It can't be something all that different, because it seems to use the familiar format in configuration.
+It can't be all that different, because it seems to use the familiar format in configuration.
 That being said, there's no knowing if this will work or not with what I'm doing.
 It does give some hints, like features being able to use Kerberos credentials.
 In their example, a database connection is configured that way (I think).

 That's not quite what I need, but we can try to investigate all possible features we could add to server.xml.
 Maybe one of them will be so obviously related to authentication, we will